 The minimum sales tax paid in California is 7.25%, as mentioned above.
 All cities must collect at least this amount in taxes, but only 6% will go to the state of California.

-The remaining 1% will go one-half to a Local Public Safety Fund, which supports criminal justice activities.
+One half og the remaining 1% will go to a Local Public Safety Fund, which supports criminal justice activities.
 The last 0.5% will go to a Local Revenue Fund, which supports health and social service programs.

 The remaining 1.25% will go to governments.
-It has a division into two different funds, of which 1% will go to the city or county’s operating funds.
+It is divided into two different funds, of which 1% will go to the city or county’s operating funds.
 Finally, the remaining 0.25% will go to the city’s transportation fund.

 The additional taxes will raise money for several things.
 Some cities pay for citywide initiatives, which is the reason for the tax variation.